adamingas/peru-rivers/docs/code.rst

 Code Documentation
 ******************
-This page hosts the documentation of the various classes in use by the package.
+This page hosts the documentation of the various modules in use by the package.

 Experiment
 ==========